 - Suggestions as to how the functionally limiting manifestations of the disabling condition(s) may be accommodated.

 - Medical Information with signature of appropriate physician/specialist on letterhead stationery.

 Additional information that may be requested:

 - Expected duration, stability, or progression of the condition;

-Further assessment by an appropriate professional may be required if co-existing learning disabilities, hearing or other disabling conditions exist.
-Documentation must be submitted to the Office of Disability Resources in person or by mail or fax (540/654-2155).
+- Further assessment by an appropriate professional may be required if co-existing learning disabilities, hearing or other disabling conditions exist.